andrewaddo/gke-gcsfuse/README.md

     ```bash
     kubectl exec -it gcsfuse-autopilot-pod -- /bin/sh
     ```
-    Inside the pod, run the following commands:
+    Inside the pod, run the following commands and observe the outputs:
     ```bash
     # cd /content
     # echo "hello" > target1.txt